Dr. Lynn Eckert

 “The Incoherence of the Zoning Approach to Regulating Pornography: Category Confusion and the Exclusion of Gender,” Georgetown Journal of Gender and the Law, Vol. IV, No.3, Summer/Early Fall, 2003.

-“Dog-Whistles, Coded Language and the Gun Range Debate” with Joanne Myers, chapter in edited volume (forthcoming, Demeter Press, 2021.)
+“Dog-Whistles, Coded Language and the Gun Range Debate” with Joanne Myers in Gun Violence and Gun Control: Critical Engagements, editors Annette Bailey, Thomas S. Harrison, and Rebecca Jaremko Bromwich (forthcoming, Demeter Press, 2021.)

 “Crossing Lines: Mandy Carter and the Tradition of Black Feminist Activism in the Third Wave,” with Dionne Bensonsmith, in Still Lifting, Still Climbing: Contemporary African-American Women’s Activism, Kimberly Springer (New York University Press, 1999).